itomato/Reopenstep/README.md

 # Reopenstep

-> "A Hackintosh for the Rest of Us."

 Git repo to track a few releases and fixes to hack on NS 3.3, OS 4.2, M 5.x codebases from NeXT Software, Inc. (nee NeXT Computer, Inc.)

 ## Goal: